konoha18537007/TextureBulkSetterForIrayUberSurface/README.md

 DAZ Studio Addon.

 ## Description
 With this addon, you can set a set of PBR textures at once to the selected material(s) in the Sufaces Pane.
-By selecting just a single file in the GUI dialog, this addon sets the all of textures whose checkbox are checked, according to the pre-defined file name suffixes.
+By selecting just a single file in the GUI dialog, this addon sets all of the textures whose checkboxes are checked, according to the pre-defined file name suffixes.

 This addon is mainly useful for creating material presets.